-Unlike in previous years, the order backlog at 31 December 2018 solely refers to the construction and O&M segments as, starting from 2018, the concessions order backlog is no longer considered as an indicator of future revenue for this segment, as its assets will be sold and are part of the non-core assets identified for the purposes of the composition with creditors proposal (see earlier68).
+Unlike up until 31 December 2017, the order backlog solely refers to the construction and O&M segments as, starting from 2018, the concessions order backlog is no longer considered as an indicator of future revenue for this segment, as its assets will be sold and are part of the non-core assets identified for the purposes of the composition with creditors proposal (see earlier).
 However, given the importance of the sale programme, this section describes the group's projects existing at the reporting date.